 Faculty and other university researchers are urged to broadly disseminate the results of their research and accomplishments.
 This is consistent with the university’s goal to foster the growth and dissemination of information for knowledge sake.
 Most funding agencies merely require that their support be acknowledged in publications resulting from projects they sponsored; however, others may require that they also be sent reprints of such review and comment before final submission for publication.

 Faculty should review agency regulations on publications before submitting information from sponsored projects for publication.
-The Assoc.
-VP or Director of OSP may be contacted if there are any questions.
+The Deputy Provost of the ORSP may be contacted if there are any questions.

 KSU expects all investigators to adhere to the highest standards of intellectual honesty, integrity, and ethics in formulating, conducting, interpreting and publishing research.
 It is only in adherence to such standards that researchers fulfill their obligations to the academic community at large.
 All seekers of knowledge need assurance that the body of data reported in research results can be relied upon for advancement in the various disciplines.
 Please see KSU Ethics Policy.